 All the best,

-Talking EDs (Glasgow and West Eating Disorders Support Service)
+Talking EDs (Eating Disorders Support Service Scotland)

 Training, qualifications & experience

-Our team of therapis have lots of experience working with individuals and groups affected by eating disorders and disordered eating.
+Our team of therapists have lots of experience working with individuals and groups affected by eating disorders and disordered eating.
 Many of the team also work/have worked in other eating disorder services, such as eating disorder charities; private eating disorder inpatient units; NHS; private clinics; support services and more, in addition to their work here.